darkrenaissance/darkfi/book/src/tutorial.md

 ## Withdraw

 Withdrawing your testnet funds can be done at any time.
-This will exchange your anonymous darkened tokens for their underlying collaterol, i.e. if you have 1 dBTC you will receive 1 BTC.
+This will exchange your anonymous darkened tokens for their underlying collateral, i.e. if you have 1 dBTC you will receive 1 BTC.

 To do so, simply send the following request to the cashier: